cljorgensen/Practicle-free/README.md

 Your informations provided in this installer will be registered.
 Please keep user information anonymous if you prefer that.
 No further personal or sensitive information is collected, transmitted or registered.

-#A Personal Note
+A Personal Note
 I have realized that this project is too large for one person to handle alone.
 Therefore:

-#Looking for Collaborators
+Looking for Collaborators
 If you're interested in contributing to this project, partnering up, or reporting security issues, please don’t hesitate to contact me.

-#Show Your Support
+Show Your Support
 If you use Practicle regularly, I’d greatly appreciate a recommendation on LinkedIn or Facebook.

+Hobby Project Warning
-Hobby Project Warning: Practicle is a hobby project and may gain commercial traction in the future.
+Practicle is a hobby project and may gain commercial traction in the future.
 Please use it at your own risk.
 We recommend running this software on a local network.

 Bug Reports and Feature Requests
 If you encounter a bug or have a feature request, please contact me through the contact form on www.practicle.dk or email me at claus@practicle.dk.
-Include:
+Include if possible:

-Screenshots of the error
+- Screenshots of the error
-Error messages from the errorlog table
+- Error messages from the errorlog table

 Installation guide
+This installation guide is designed for installation on its own dedicated server so please dont install on a shared server.

 1. install Ubuntu 24.04 (installation script will install all necessary requirements
 2. go to user home folder